Invisibility, Art and the Rage of the Unheard in Chile

 A close look beyond Chile’s veneer of democratic oasis reveals deep cracks of generational violence that have produced enduring inequalities and antagonisms.
 These social fractures intersect with the right to free expression in complex ways, generating subtle and insidious limits to artistic expression.
 “Regarding expression…” explained Zapata.
 “While it is true that imprisonment due to artistic expression doesn’t happen here, what does happen is the control of information by privately-owned mass media.”
 Both Danny Rayman and Manuel Suzarte also referred to the extreme concentration of the ownership of Chilean media as an issue particularly in the spread of information leading up to the referendum on the new Constitution.
 According to Reporters without Borders, only two groups, El Mercurio and COPESA (which owns La Tercera), dominate the print media in the country.

 What happens in a democracy like Chile provokes tough and nuanced questions regarding freedom of expression—questions that even the societies with the strongest democratic institutions should grapple with.
 In Chile, indigenous artists like Waikil and Pukutriñuke navigate a social labyrinth of limits that are both unspoken and difficult to define.
 As long as these limits remain undefined, a clear map of the borders of freedom of expression in Chile will continue to elude understanding—obscuring the visibility of those who fall beyond these boundaries.
 Through their testimonies of the challenges in transmitting their music, Waikil and Pukutriñuke reveal that these limits often translate into a lack of representation for marginalized groups.
 And ultimately, what is the difference between being silenced and not being permitted to transmit?

-This article was based on a series of interviews conducted by the author, who would like to thank the activists, academics, and artists who contributed to this piece.
+This article was based on a series of interviews in Spanish conducted by the author, who would like to thank the activists, academics, and artists who contributed to this piece.